SYK-08/nuttx/README.md

 Download and unpack the NuttX tarball.
 If you are reading this, then you have probably already done that.
-After unpacking, you will end up with a directory called nuttx-version (where version is the NuttX version number).
-You might want to rename that directory nuttx to match the various instructions in the documentation and some scripts in the source tree.
+After unpacking, you will end up with a directory called nuttx-version (where the version is the NuttX version number).
+You might want to rename that directory Nuttx to match the various instructions in the documentation and some scripts in the source tree.